Converting T1-weighted MRI from 3T to 7T quality using deep learning: Methods

 As 7T scans offer a better tissue contrast and a better spatial resolution than 3T, they have the potential to improve anatomical segmentation \citep{Bahrami20167TBetterSeg}.
-To know if our models can make 3T segmentations easier, we used two assessments, one qualitative and one quantitative.
+To know if our models can improve upon 3T segmentations, we assessed segmentations using the Dice score across two assessments softwares.
+Denoting two segmentated 3D regions to be compared $V$ and $V'$, respectively, the Dice score is defined as

+where $|\cdot|$ again represents the cardinality of, or in this case the number of voxels in, the set.
+We used the average Dice score over all regions for a certain participant as an overall measure of segmentation quality.

-\textbf{Qualitative comparison.} Inspired by \cite{cui20247tmrisynthesization3t}, we used SynthSeg \citep{synthseg}, a deep learning segmentation tool, to automatically segment the ground truth 7T scans and compare the results given by the same tool applied to the associated 3T registered scan and the synthetic 7T scans generated by the different models.
+Inspired by \cite{cui20247tmrisynthesization3t}, we first used SynthSeg \citep{synthseg}, a deep learning segmentation tool, to automatically segment the ground truth 7T scans and compare the results given by the same tool applied to the associated 3T registered scan and the synthetic 7T scans generated by the different models.
 The comparison is done using the Dice metric.
 We used SynthSeg V1, as it excludes the cerebrospinal fluid (CSF) surrounding the brain.
 SynthSeg unfortunately works on images of sample size $1\times 1\times 1 \text{ mm}^3$, so our 7T and synthetic 7T images (sample size: $0.7\times 0.7\times 0.7$) were downsampled, which reduces the advantages of using 7T MRI.
 Yet, the better tissue contrast could theoretically still improve the results.
 To account for the image artifacts in the cerebellum, we simply removed the segments related to the cerebellum.

-\textbf{Quantitative comparison.} For twenty 3T scans, the left and right amygdala were manually segmented by expert an MRI scientist as part of another project \citep{Wuestefeld2024}.
-The manual segmentations were performed on 3T images of spacing $0.5 \times 1 \times 0.5 \text{ mm}^3$.
-After linearly registering the 3T scans and the synthetic 7T scans to the corresponding 3T scan on which the manual segmentation was done, we applied SynthSeg V1 and compared the results with the ground truth segmentation using Dice scores.
-To compare image types (3T, U-Net 7T, GAN 7T) with each other, we used paired-samples t-tests with Benjamini-Hochberg correction adjusting for the number of tests.

-It should be noted that SynthSeg (and also SynthStrip, which we used for the image preprocessing) are deep learning models, both trained on various MRI sequences (including T1-weighted) and on various field strengths including 3T, but not 7T.
-Since these tools rely on data augmentation, they do work on our 7T images.
-Yet, it is possible that this reduces the benefits of 7T MRI for automatic segmentation.